 Unfortunately, that addiction led to severe chronic RSI (inflammation of the sulcus ulnaris nerves in both arms) in late 2014 which, as of this writing (mid-2021) still limits how much i can type.
 As of late 2020, my only halfway significant programming is an occasional brief spurt of coding on one of my remaining personal pet projects or the Fossil SCM.
 It seems unlikely that i'll ever return to programming full-time.

 Programming was easily my greatest joy, but let my condition be a warning to those who love their keyboard: too much of it can literally leave you physically unable to do it at all.

 Here are some of the computing-related resources to be found on this site...

-- cwal is the Scripting Engine Without a Language, off of which the s2 scripting language is built.
+- cwal is the Scripting Engine Without a Language, providing the basis of the s2 scripting language.

-- Fossil SCM - my SCM of choice.
+- Fossil SCM is my SCM of choice.

-- GNU Make - the ultimate build tool.
+- GNU Make is the ultimate build tool.

 - Various shell scripts i use on a regular basis.

 - i used to write technical articles from time to time, but haven't written one in a long while.